History of aesthetics: Africa

 African art is the cultural expression of a vast and rich continent.
 It is the product of millennia of changes, migrations, international and intercontinental trade, diplomacy and cultural norms.
 Within the scholarship surrounding African art, there is some question in using the word "art" to describe it.
 Malidoma and Sonbofu Somé, cultural emissaries of the Dagara of Burkina Faso hold that within their culture the closest word for art is simply the word "sacred".
 Kongo nkisi power objects illustrate this point.
 They are objects traded on the contemporary art market on aesthetic value, however their purpose was to serve in rituals of personal and community healing.
 Consideration is due, when viewing African cultural product, in understanding the primary function of these objects held within the cultures themselves.

-There is a wonderful interplay between practicality and aesthetic in African material culture.
+There is an interplay between practicality and aesthetic in African material culture.
 Consider the Akan stool, Yoruba adire cloth and combs, or Gio spoons.
-Here you have an example of the African genius in enlivening the most mundane object into an aesthetic presence.
+There are examples of enlivening the most mundane object into an aesthetic presence.
 Sculpture and performance art are prominent, and abstract and partially abstracted forms are valued, and were valued long before influence from the Western tradition began in earnest.
 The Nok culture is testimony to this.
 The mosque of Timbuktu shows that specific areas of Africa developed unique aesthetics.

 Ancient painting depicting the egyptian goddess Ma'at.